 Gal 3:2 This only would I learn of you, Received ye the Spirit by the works of the law, or by the hearing of faith?

-The second covenant was the Law of Christ written in the hearts of men, which represents Israel after the Spirit (Rom 11:26, Gal 6:15-16).
+The second covenant Law of Yahweh, was written in the hearts of men, which represents Israel after the Spirit (Rom 11:26, Gal 6:15-16).

 Many who were under the Old Covenant Law refused the Messiah that the prophets spoke of (Mic 7:7, Zech 9:9, Isa 62:11).